Pensions for employers

 Good investment solutions are important for providing employees with a good pension

-My Pension Profile has been developed by managers with sound expertise at one of Norway’s largest and oldest asset management firms.
-The pension profiles have a broad selection of investments to ensure a good return relative to risk.
+My Pension Profile is developed by managers with solid expertise from one of Norway’s largest and oldest asset managers.
+Pension profiles have a broad composition of investments to ensure a good return relative to risk.

 In DNB we take responsibility and sustainability seriously

 We do not invest in businesses that operate in tobacco production, pornography, controversial weapons, companies with significant activities in coal and oil sands or businesses that are in violation of international standards and norms.

 We also incorporate environmental, social and ownership management (ESG) factors into the investment decisions.
 We take the role as an active owner.
 This means that DNB engages in dialogue with companies and voting.

 The reason for the dialogue may be specific issues related to ESG but may also be about raising the business’ general sustainability level.